jay-joo-code/personal-website/README.md

-# revy
+# Personal website

-revy is a carpool matching web app for Cornell University.
+This is a rough personal website for a communications course.